nriqu322/tic-tac-toe/README.md

 Player 2 (O) name:
 Oscar
 ```
 * Step 2: After you enter the names it's player 1's turn.
-Select an empty square introducing first the row and then the column
+Select an empty square introducing first the row and then the column.
 ```
   c1  c2  c3
 r1   |   |